FAMILY LAWYERS SERVING CLIENTS THROUGHOUT ARIZONA

 However, this is sometimes not possible.
 In some child custody cases, the responsibilities of one parent may make them unable to be an equal caregiver for their children.
 In other child custody cases, it would be illogical and unwise for the parents to share equal custody, such as in instances where there was child abuse or neglect or one parent has substance abuse issues.

-Does an Unmarried Father Have Any Legal Rights to Child Custody?
+Does an Unmarried Father Have Any Legal Rights to Child Custody in Arizona?

-Schedule Your Initial Consultation with Our Law Firm Today
+Schedule A Case Evaluation with Our Law Firm Today

 Child custody legal Matters can be complicated even in the most optimal circumstances.
 In less ideal circumstances, child custody legal battles can turn vicious and emotionally exhausting.
 To ensure that your legal rights are properly protected, it is highly advisable that you retain professional legal counsel from experienced child custody attorneys.